ahmetihsankose/trajectory_generation/README.md

-# Trajectory Generator
+# Trajectory Generation
-Trajectory generator with using FIR filter
+Trajectory generation with using FIR filter

 This is an entertainment C++ project that generates a trajectory by applying predetermined smoothings under certain constraints on a single axis.